 Don’t worry.
-It’s easier than it sounds and it doesn’t do any damage to the track itself.
+It’s easier than it sounds, and it doesn’t damage to the track itself.

 Using some heavy plyers, pry the track slightly open for about two inches in length.
-You just want it open enough to ease the roller wheel out, but not enough so that you warp the track.
+You just want it loose enough to ease the roller wheel out but not enough so that you warp the track.

-Manually lower the door down so that the roller’s wheel is right inside of the section of track you opened up.
+Manually lower the door down so that the roller’s wheel is right inside the track section you opened up.
 Using a long screwdriver, pry the door out of the track.

-You’ll need to use a bit of leverage here, but be careful of the tension cable.
+You’ll need to use leverage here, but be careful of the tension cable.

 Once the door pops out of the track, the roller will be able to slide out of the bracket.

-As with the other garage door rollers, the new roller can just slide into the old bracket.
-Be sure to add some white Lithium grease here as well to help the rollers spin smoothly.
+Be sure to add some white Lithium grease here to help the rollers spin smoothly.

-Once you pop the roller back in the track, make sure that the door moves along the track smoothly.
-If you’re satisfied that it’s working properly, we can bend the track back in to place.
+Once you pop the roller back into the track, make sure that the door moves along the track smoothly.
+If you’re satisfied that it’s working correctly, we can bend the track back into place.

 Once you’re done, it’s worth taking a few minutes and lubricating your garage door track and hinges to keep them in great shape.

-Replacing my old plastic garage door rollers was one of the easiest way to upgrade my garage.
-The door is quieter, the movement is smoother and I’m expecting the rollers to last at least ten years.
+Replacing my old plastic garage door rollers was one of the easiest ways to upgrade my garage.
+The door is quieter, the movement is smoother, and I expect the rollers to last at least ten years.

 Now that you’ve replaced the rollers, it’s time to give the outside of your garage door some love and attention.
 I recommend checking out my guide on How to Clean Your Garage Door because it’ll show you a quick and easy way to get your garage door looking like new again.